+4. Information

-- 4.2 Nationally negotiated pay increases for employees covered by the Grey Book (National Joint Council for Local Authority Fire and Rescue Services) are applied as advised by the National Joint Council.
-In August 2021 the NJC announced a pay award of 1.5% backdated to 1 July 2021 for grey book employees on pay and CPD payments whilst negotiations continue to put in place a longer-term deal.
-Any longer-term deal is contingent upon a successful conclusion to negotiations regarding broadening the role of the fire and rescue service and securing additional funding from government. - 4.3 In accordance with nationally negotiated pay awards advised by the National Joint Council (NJC) for Brigade Managers of Local Authority Fire and Rescue Services in June 2021 a 1.5% increase was awarded to Gold Book employees (the Chief Fire Officer, Deputy Chief Fire Officer, and Assistant Chief Officer) and backdated to January 2021. - 4.4 As requested by the FRA, we have sought to obtain comparative pay multiple information from across our Fire region and the 3 local authorities that make up the county of Bedfordshire.
-The has been collated using information published for 2020/21 on each authority's website.
+- 4.1 Nationally negotiated pay increases for employees covered by the Green Book (National Joint Council for Local Government Services National Agreement on Pay and Conditions), are applied as advised by the National Joint Council.
+In July 2022 the employers' made a final pay offer of a £1,925 increase on all NJC Pay Points effective from 1 April 2022.
+Members of UNISON and GMB voted to accept this offer.
+Members of Unite voted against the offer but this did not prevent a collective agreement being reached and implemented on 1 November 2022 (back dated to 1 April 2022), as the majority on the trade union side were in favour of accepting the offer.
+The pay offer was made as an overall value across all spinal column points rather than a percentage increase to address the challenges of maintaining a pay structure that keeps pace with the National Minimum wage rise, and maintains the pay differentials between scale points without the need to re-design the pay structure.
+Re-designing of the pay structure is a costly and resource intensive exercise that was last performed in 2019 by Green Book employers. - 4.2 Nationally negotiated pay increases for employees covered by the Grey Book (National Joint Council for Local Authority Fire and Rescue Services) are applied as advised by the National Joint Council.
+In June 2022 the National Employers made an offer of a 2% increase on all pay rates and CPD payments with effect from 1 July 2022.
+This offer was rejected in August 2022 by the FBU.
+In October 2022 the Employers made an improved pay offer of 5% on all basic pay rates and CPD payments.
+This offer was rejected on 5 December 2022 and the FBU decided to conduct a ballot of its members in respect of strike action.
+The ballot will close on 23 January 2023.
+Any longer-term deal is contingent upon a successful conclusion to negotiations regarding broadening the role of the fire and rescue service and securing additional funding from government. - 4.3 In accordance with nationally negotiated pay awards advised by the National Joint Council (NJC) for Brigade Managers of Local Authority Fire and Rescue Services, no pay claim was submitted by The Association of Principal Fire Officers during

+2021/22 and no increase has been awarded to Gold Book employees (the Chief Fire Officer, Deputy Chief Fire Officer, Assistant Chief Fire Officer and Assistant Chief Officer) during 2021/22.
+The most recent pay award was a 1.5% increase in January 2021.

+4.4 As requested by the FRA, we have sought to obtain comparative pay multiple information from across our Fire region and the 3 local authorities that make up the county of Bedfordshire.
+This has been collated using information published for 2021/22 on each authority's website.